chilicrabcakes/linkedin_bot/README.md

 - You must have filled out a LinkedIn easy apply application before (LinkedIn stores your answers so you don't have to fill them again or think about them again)

+- Username and Password stored in text files named username.txt and password.txt respectively - or you could add them yourself in the code

 # (Possible) Bugs:
 - Does NOT have functionality to apply through third-party application websites (i.e., anything not easy apply)
 - Does NOT have functionality to selectively choose jobs (apart from LinkedIn's own filters)